 The Doctrine of Lapse was an annexation policy followed widely by Lord Dalhousie when he was India’s Governor-General from 1848 to 1856.
+It was used as an administrative policy for the extension of British Paramountcy.
+Important for IAS Exam, aspirants should know the facts about the Doctrine of Lapse from prelims and mains perspectives.

 Features of Doctrine of Lapse

-- This was not introduced by Lord Dalhousie even though it was he who documented it, and used it widely to acquire territories for the British.
+- This was not introduced by Lord Dalhousie even though it was he who documented it and used it widely to acquire territories for the British.

 - As per this, any adopted son of the Indian ruler could not be proclaimed as heir to the kingdom.
 The adopted son would only inherit his foster father’s personal property and estates.